Skip to Main Content

 Generative AI and Writing

-A Word About Generative AI Large Language Models
+Research Writing and Generative AI Large Language Models

-As LLMs become more sophisticated, here are some potential ways generative artificial intelligence programs could facilitate organizing and writing your social sciences research paper:
+As LLMs quickly become more sophisticated, here are some potential ways generative artificial intelligence programs could facilitate organizing and writing your social sciences research paper:

 • Explore a Topic – develop a research problem related to the questions you have about a general subject of inquiry.